kelvin-id/asd-dashboard/README.md

 # ASD Dashboard

 ASD Dashboard is a VanillaJS Progressive Web App (PWA) designed to streamline Accelerated Software Development and Automated Service Deployment.
 This application empowers users to manage remote services through dynamic, resizable widgets encapsulated within iframes.
 It supports multiple boards and views for flexible configurations, with user preferences stored in localStorage for persistent sessions.
-Configuration can be loaded via a local or remote `config.json` file.
+Services are configured in `services.json` and the configuration can be loaded via a `config.json` file.
+Both files can be loaded local or remote due to the way the project has been designed as a PWA.

 ## Overview